opendr-eu/opendr/docs/reference/customize.md

 ## Changing the behavior of ROS nodes
 ROS nodes are provided as examples that demonstrate how various tools can be used.
 As a result, customization might be needed in order to make them appropriate for your specific needs.
-Currently, all nodes support changing the input/output topics.
+Currently, all nodes support changing the input/output topics (please refer to the [README](../../projects/opendr_ws/src/perception/README.md) for more information for each node).
 However, if you need to change anything else (e.g., load a custom model), then you should appropriately modify the source code of the nodes.
-This is very easy, since the Python API of the OpenDR is used in all of the provided nodes.
+This is very easy, since the Python API of OpenDR is used in all of the provided nodes.
 You can refer to [Python API documentation](https://github.com/opendr-eu/opendr/blob/master/docs/reference/index.md) for more details for the tool that you are interested in.

 ### Loading a custom model
 Loading a custom model in a ROS node is very easy.
 First, locate the node that you want to modify (e.g., [pose estimation](../../projects/opendr_ws/src/perception/scripts/pose_estimation.py)).
 Then, search for the line where the learner loads the model (i.e., calls the `load()` function).
-For the aforementioned node, this happens at [line 63](../../projects/opendr_ws/src/perception/scripts/pose_estimation.py#L63).
+For the aforementioned node, this happens at [line 76](../../projects/opendr_ws/src/perception/scripts/pose_estimation.py#L76).
 Then, replace the path to the `load()` function with the path to your custom model.
-You can also optionally remove the call to `download()` function (e.g., [line 62](../../projects/opendr_ws/src/perception/scripts/pose_estimation.py#L62)) to make the node start up faster.
+You can also optionally remove the call to `download()` function (e.g., [line 75](../../projects/opendr_ws/src/perception/scripts/pose_estimation.py#L75)) to make the node start up faster.

 ## Building docker images that do not contain the whole toolkit